wp-plugins/xili-tidy-tags/readme.txt

 1. the admin settings UI : tidy tags groups
 2. the admin settings UI : table and checkboxes to set group of tags.
 3. the admin settings UI : table and checkboxes to set group of tags : sub-selection of groups.
+4. widget UI : example where cloud of tags is dynamic and according categories and include group trademark.
+5. widget UI : (xili-language plugin activated) example where cloud of tags is dynamic and according language.
+6. widget UI : display a sub-group of tags named philosophy.

 == More infos ==